Prof. Tracy Levett-Jones

 Aside from her role at UTS, Katie works as a chaplain for the NSW Ambulance Service.

-Nathan is a passionate, dynamic leader, educator and strategiser on the basic human trait of empathy, taking a multi-dimensional view from neuroscience, psychology, philosophy, anthropology and design.
-Nathan holds Bachelor of Management and Master of Business Administration both from UTS.
-Nathan's experience comes from a diverse professional background in Australia, United Kingdom & India including positions in strategic management, tertiary education, design-thinking innovation and social innovation start-ups.
-These days Nathan works as teaching/learning academic and Tutor in the UTS Business School, is co-founder of empathy-focused experiential learning program in India Drishtee Immersion, and has been facilitating and researching applied empathy since 2011 with Empathy Experiences.
+Nathan is a passionate leader and educator on the human trait of empathy, taking a trans-disciplinary view from neuroscience, psychology, philosophy, anthropology and design.
+Nathan holds Bachelor of Management (BM) and Master of Business Administration (MBA) from UTS.
+Nathan's experience comes from a diverse professional background in Australia, United Kingdom & India including positions in strategic management, tertiary education, design-thinking innovation and social start-ups.
+These days Nathan works as teaching/learning academic and Tutor in the UTS Business School, is co-founder of empathy-focused experiential learning program Drishtee Immersion, and has been facilitating applied empathy learning since 2013 with Empathy Experiences.

 Aileen Wyllie is a registered nurse and midwife and has been the Director, Undergraduate Nursing and Alternate Associate Dean (Teaching and Learning) at the University of Technology Sydney (UTS), since 2012.
 Her portfolio responsibilities include the quality of the programs offered in the Bachelor of Nursing and the student experiences.
 Of importance to the programs is the ability for sound leadership, management skills and curriculum development and this has been fulfilled by membership of numerous Faculty, industry and UTS committees; including Academic Board.
 She has taught extensively in acute care nursing and ethics at undergraduate and postgraduate for a number of years, being a visiting scholar for UTS pharmacy students.
 Her research and publications interests are for an academic environment where staff and students can be clear independent thinkers and take on responsibility for their own learning.
 Tertiary qualifications include degrees in health personnel education and bioethics.